Vyvanse, or lisdexamfetamine dimesylate, is prescribed to treat attention deficit hyperactivity disorder (ADHD).

 Next, reach out to your insurance company.
 Take the time to research your options and determine what it is covered and in what amounts.
 The more information you have about what you can expect from your insurance company regarding coverage and what you will need to cover out of pocket, the better equipped you will be to choose the best possible detox and treatment program for your loved one.

 Finally, make the call.
 Pick up the phone and speak to a treatment consultant about the types of programs available and what therapies and treatments your loved one can take part in.
-Ask about:

 Make today the day you reach out for help on behalf of your loved one.